OKR (Objectives & Key Results)

 Throughout the quarter, you must perform check-ins with your staff to keep track of measured progress.
 It is important to define your OKRs in accordance with top company priorities to make sure you are working towards the right goals.

 It's important to maintain visibility, alignment, and progress on your OKRs.
-Using a tool like Workfront Align will keep your OKRs strategically aligned to work being completed, which accelerates delivery on goals and drives results.
+Using a tool like Workfront Goals will keep your OKRs strategically aligned to work being completed, which accelerates delivery on goals and drives results.

 Why use OKRs?

 1. Cascading alignment

 Consider your most important business priorities.
 Maybe your goals are to grow revenue or build your customer base.
 These are the most essential goals that you as an executive aim for, but when everyone in the organization has a list of priorities that don’t match yours, your goals can seem out of reach.

 OKRs solve this problem through cascading alignment.
 Here’s how it works: